Anthony Rizzo Player Props: Yankees vs. Blue Jays

 Anthony Rizzo At The Plate

-- Among the qualifying hitters in MLB play, he ranks 15th in batting average, 10th in on-base percentage, and 23rd in slugging.
+- Among qualifying batters in MLB action, he ranks 18th in batting average, 12th in on-base percentage, and 26th in slugging.

-- Looking at the 19 games he has played this year, he's hit a home run in three of them (15.8%), and in 4.9% of his trips to the plate.
+- Looking at the 20 games he has played this season, he's hit a long ball in three of them (15.0%), and in 4.7% of his trips to the dish.

-- In seven games this season (36.8%), Rizzo has picked up an RBI, and in three of those games (15.8%) he had two or more.

-- In seven of 19 games this year, he has scored, and three of those games included multiple runs.
+- In seven of 20 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.